tekktrik/tekktrik/README.md

 - 👋 Hi, I’m @tekktrik, a mechanical engineer who escaped CAD and found git!
-- 👀 I’m interested in robotics and automation
+- 👀 I’m interested in robotics and automation, and all things CircuitPython
-- 🌱 I’m currently learning more and more Python, and probably some C!
+- 🌱 I’m currently learning more and more Python, and probably some embedded C soon!
 - 💞️ I’m looking to collaborate on anything related to microcontrollers, Python, or automation

 <!---